osnr/template-matching/README.md

   image changed

-- cache FFT of template in memory. this saves about 1/7 of runtime I think, but it complicates the code a lot
+- cache FFT of template in memory. this saves about 1/7 of runtime I think, but it complicates the code a lot right now

 ## random thoughts